 Where the design community meets.

-Product designer Joined almost 6 years ago
+Product designer Joined about 6 years ago

 About the resume, you should make a white version, think about the HRs that might need to print it :)